gedney/netscool/doc/index.rst

  * 2 - Data Link - Switches
  * 3 - Network - Routers
- * 4 - Transport - Desktops
+ * 4 - Transport - Desktops, Servers

 The layers of the OSI model can be seen more clearly in the structure of encapsulated datagrams.